future-agi/futureagi-mcp-server/README.md

 }
 ```

-A simple Configuration using uvx and published package
+To Configure using uvx and published package.

 ```
 {